 Step-5 Plan the Dispatch Date

-- Managing Internal Transport from factory/warehouse to the port of shipment.
+- Managing Internal Transport from the factory/warehouse to the port of shipment.

 Step-6 Obtain BIN for Export Goods